tizianoflati/reditools2.0/README.md

 ### 4. The two versions of REDItools 2.0
 ---

+This repo includes test data and a test script for checking that dependencies have been installed properly and the basic REDItools command works.

 The software comes with two modalities:
 - **Serial version**: in this modality you benefit only from the optimization introduced after the first version.
 While being significantly faster (with about a 8x factor), you do not exploit the computational power of having multiple cores.
 On the other hand the setup and launch of REDItools is much easier.
 This might be the first modality you might want to give a try when using REDItools2.0 for the first time.

+The serial version of REDItools2.0 can be tested by issuing the following command:

+> serial_test.sh

+or, if you are in a SLURM-based cluster:

+> sbatch serial_test_slurm.sh

 - **Parallel version**: in this modality you benefit both from the serial optimization and from the parallel computation introduced in this brand new version which exploits the existence of multiple cores, also on multiple nodes, making it a perfect tool on High Performance Computing facilities.
 Using this modality requires you to perform a little bit more system setup, but it will definitely pay you off.

----
-### 5. Testing and running
----
-#### 5.1 Serial version

-##### 5.1.1 Testing
-This repo includes test data and a test script for checking that dependencies have been installed properly and the basic REDItools command works.
-The serial version of REDItools2.0 can be tested by issuing the following command:

-> python src/cineca/reditools.py -f test/SRR2135332.bam -r $REFERENCE -o table.txt -g chr1

-##### 5.1.2 Running
-In its most basic form, REDItools 2.0 can be invoked with an input BAM file, a reference genome and an output file:
-> python src/cineca/reditools.py -f \$INPUT_BAM_FILE -r $REFERENCE -o \$OUTPUT_FILE

-If you want, you can restrict the analysis only to a certain region (e.g., only chr1), by means of the **-g** option :
-> python src/cineca/reditools.py -f  \$INPUT_BAM_FILE -r $REFERENCE -o \$OUTPUT_FILE -g chr1
->
-or a specific interval:
-> python src/cineca/reditools.py -f  \$INPUT_BAM_FILE -r $REFERENCE -o \$OUTPUT_FILE -g chr1:1000-2000

-For a complete list of options and their usage and meaning, please type:

-> python src/cineca/reditools.py -h

----

-#### 5.2 Parallel version
 The parallel version leverages on the existence of coverage information which reports for each position the number of supporting reads.

 We assume you already have installed and correctly configured the following tools: